teamorchard/react-mt-svg-lines/README.md

 Desired duration of one full cycle of the entire animation, across all paths (ms).
 Default is `1000`.

 ##### `jsOnly: bool`
 Apply `tween.js` to drive animations using JavaScript regardless of browser.
-Default is `false` (kick in on IE/Edge only, via browser sniffing).
+Default is `false` (kicks in on IE/Edge only, via browser sniffing).

 ##### `fade: bool`
 Apply a *fade-in* transition to each path.
 If a path has a `fill` color, the entire element will fade in while the line is drawn.
 Default is `false`. *Not supported in JS mode.*